kexiZeroing/FE-Learning-notes/knowledge/javascript/typescript.md

 ```

 A `tsconfig.json` file is used to configure TypeScript project settings.
 The `tsconfig.json` file should be put in the project's root directory.
 You can run the `tsc --init` to generate a `tsconfig.json` file with some default options set and a bunch of other options commented out.
 In order to transpile the TypeScript code to JavaScript, the `tsc` command needs to be run.
 Running `tsc` will have the TypeScript compiler search for the `tsconfig.json` file which will determine the project's root directory as well as which options to use when compiling the TypeScript.

+Run `tsc --noEmit` that tells TypeScript that we just want to check types and not create any output files.
+If everything in our code is all right, `tsc` exits with no error. `tsc --noEmit --watch` will add a `watch` mode so TypeScript reruns type-checking every time you save a file.

 ### Basic Static Types
 TypeScript brings along static types to the JavaScript language, and those **types are evaluated at compile time**.
 Static types can help warn you of possible errors without having to run the code.